-The following describes acceptable payment plans for the Traditional campus programs:
+The following are the payment plan options for the Traditional program:

-- Payment in full at registration. - Two Pay Plan Total payment of student account is divided into two equal payments.
+- Payment in full prior to Enrollment Day. - Two Pay Plan Total payment of student account is divided into two equal payments.
 This plan has a per semester finance charge of \$20.00. - Four Pay Plan Total payment of student account is divided into four equal payments.
 This plan has a per semester finance charge of \$60.00. - Five Pay Plan Total payment of student account is divided into five equal payments.
 This plan has a per semester finance charge of \$60.00.
 This plan is not available to seniors the semester of graduation.

-If payment in full or the first payment made on one of the University's payment plans has not been received by the end of the first week of class, a \$20.00 finance charge will be added to the student's account.
-After six weeks of school if no payment has been received, another \$40.00 will be added to the account for a total of \$60.00 for the semester.
+If payment in full or the first payment of one of the University's payment plans has not been received by the end of the first week of class, a \$20.00 finance charge will be added to the student's account.
+After six weeks of school, if the account is delinquent, another \$40.00 will be added to the account for a total of \$60.00 for the semester.